lowRISC/opentitan/hw/ip/aes/doc/_index.md

 Anything can be written to the unused key registers, however, random data is preferred.
 For AES-128 and AES-192, the actual initial key used for encryption is formed by using the {{< regref "KEY0" >}} - {{< regref "KEY3" >}} and {{< regref "KEY0" >}} - {{< regref "KEY5" >}}, respectively.

-If running in CBC or CTR mode, software must also write the IV registers {{< regref "IV0" >}} - {{< regref "IV3" >}}.
+If running in CBC, CFB, OFB or CTR mode, software must also write the IV registers {{< regref "IV0" >}} - {{< regref "IV3" >}}.
 These registers are little-endian, but the increment of the IV in CTR mode is big-endian (see [Recommendation for Block Cipher Modes of Operation](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38a.pdf)).
 Each IV register must be written at least once.
 The order in which these registers are written does not matter.
-Note that the AES unit automatically updates the IV registers when running in CBC or CTR mode (after having consumed the current IV value).
+Note that the AES unit automatically updates the IV registers when running in CBC, CFB, OFB or CTR mode (after having consumed the current IV value).
 To start the encryption/decryption of a new message, software must wait for the AES unit to become idle and then provide new values to the IV registers.

 ## Block Operation